Linhvjc/vibo/README.md

 > **Get highest rate**
 > - We will find a way to get the maximum value in that array, and its index
 > - Its index position is also the predicted tag position in the array containing all the tags, we will get the correct tag.

+> **Random response in the tag**
+> - With the tag found, we will find the appropriate responses in the data
+> - Randomly select an answer from the responses array
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------